Post

 3. Follow the bot’s setup instructions

-Creating your own bot:
+Creating your own bot with BotFather:

 Step 2: Add the Bot as Administrator